preetham24gk/Personal-Budget-App-MERN-Stack/README.md

     Budget Goals: Allows setting and tracking budget limits for different categories, with a pie chart for visualization.

-    Authentication: Basic login and registration forms are included (frontend only, backend integration needed).
+    Authentication: Basic login and registration forms are included.

     Responsive Design: The app uses Tailwind CSS for a responsive layout that works on both desktop and mobile devices.